 Causes of a Frozen Shoulder

 Other shoulder injuries or a shoulder related surgery can lead to frozen shoulders.
-If prolonged joint immobilization occurs after a surgery or injury, the risk is higher.
+If prolonged joint immobilization occurs after a surgery or injury, the risk is increased.

-Other Conditions – Other conditions such as Parkinson’s or heart disease have been linked to increased risk of a frozen shoulder.
+Other conditions such as Parkinson’s or heart disease have been linked to increased risk of a frozen shoulder.